Qualcomm extends NXP tender offer yet again

 The shareholders, which included hedge funds Elliott Advisors (UK) Ltd and Soroban Capital Partners LP, held out for more than a year since the offer was made in 2016.

-Qualcomm relented in February and raised its bid to $127.50 per share as a move to defend itself from a hostile $121 billion takeover bid from Broadcom Ltd (AVGO.O).
+Qualcomm relented in February and raised its bid to $127.50 per share as a move to defend itself from a hostile $121 billion takeover bid from Broadcom Ltd.

 Although the deal has been cleared by eight of the nine required global regulators, it now faces a new hurdle in the form of China’s Ministry of Commerce (MOFCOM) amid rising trade tensions between Washington and Beijing.